Skip to main content

 Copilot in Excel prompt examples:

-“Create a line chart showing patient admissions by month.”
+“Create a line graph showing patient admissions by month.”

-“Create a column chart showing stock levels by product category to track inventory.”
+“Create a column graph showing stock levels by product category to track inventory.”

 “Generate a pie chart of expenses by category.”